lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-sia.rst

 Figure 3:  The screenshot of the window resulting from the execution of the search with paramegters as in Figure 1, but displaying eight images with North-up.

+**3.3.
+Examine the remaining images.**
+Click on the "left - right" arrows above the images on the upper left.
+This will result in displaying more images.

 Return to the list of DP0.2 :ref:`DP0-2-Tutorials-Portal`.